Converg3nce/matic-docs/docs/contribute/contracts/plasma_contracts/account_based_plasma.md

 Consider the scenario, user made a ERC20 transfer on the side chain.
 The operator added a out-of-nowhere tx just before the user’s transfer and colluded with the validators to checkpoint this block.
 In this scenario and more generally, in the attack vectors A1 through A3 discussed above, the user may not have had the opportunity to burn their tokens before a malicious tx is included and hence would need to start an exit from the last checkpointed tx on the root chain - for this reason, in addition to the burn exit, we need to support exits from a variety of txs like ERC20/721 transfers among others.
 Building upon this attack vector and breaking down the 2 scenarios:

-**Outgoing transfer**I transferred some tokens to a user, however I noticed that the operator included a malicious tx in the block/checkpoint before including my transfer tx.
+**Outgoing transfer:** I transferred some tokens to a user, however I noticed that the operator included a malicious tx in the block/checkpoint before including my transfer tx.
 I need to start exiting the chain.
 I’ll start an exit from the transfer tx.
 As defined in MoreVP, I’ll need to provide a reference tx (*input UTXO*) that’ll define the exit priority of the exit.
 So, I’ll reference a tx that updated my token balance and just precedes the outgoing transfer tx.

 ```
 startExit(referenceTx, proofOfInclusion, exitTx) {